-- Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Design and fabricate components to extend the depth range of the Foro 1650 Drill to 1850 m.
+- Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Establish the Science Requirements for retrieving sidewall ice samples at specific depths in an existing borehole without using an ice coring drill. - Create a feasibility paper for using shallow drill fluid columns for ice coring.

-IDP will address these priorities either by the maintenance and modification of equipment already in its inventory or by developing or procuring new equipment.
+IDP will address these priorities through the maintenance and modification of equipment already in its inventory, by developing or procuring new equipment, or through iterative discussion with the science community.
 The equipment involved in meeting these priorities is addressed in the following sections.
 Following that, the list of priorities is revisited with details of how IDP is addressing them.